 This cereal helps to keep you regular and is not artificially sweetened.
 Get creative and make a yogurt parfait with 1 cup of fruit.

-These two berries are the highest in fiber of ALL fruits.
-If you did want to eat fruit at night these should be your only two choices.
+These two berries are the highest in the fiber of ALL fruits.
+If you want to eat fruit at night, these should be your only two choices.

-I’m suggesting that you replace your typical dinner grain (bread, pasta, rice, cous cous and even quinoa) with a second serving of vegetables.
+I suggest you replace your typical dinner grain (bread, pasta, rice, Couscous, and even quinoa) with a second serving of vegetables.

-If you are not exercising then your body does not require the energy that is gets from grains in the evening.
+If you are not exercising, your body does not require the energy it gets from grains in the evening.
 This is a trick I use with my menopausal women who have a hard time losing fat.
-It really helps.
+It helps.

-This trick might be hard to do for some people who have an early dinner and go to bed late.
-Notice that I did not say, don’t eat after dinner.
+This food truck might be hard to do for some people who have an early dinner and go to bed late.
+Notice that I did not say you don’t eat after dinner.

 The trick is to stop eating 3 hours before bed.

-If you eat dinner at 6pm and don’t go to bed until midnight then have a snack at 9pm and then stop eating.
+If you eat dinner at 6 pm and don’t go to bed until midnight, then have a snack at 9 pm and stop eating.

-The best snacks to have at night are a small amount of protein or a fat.
+The best snacks at night are a small amount of protein or fat.